19hours/sg-statutes/Acts/Income Tax Act.md

 [29/2010; 22/2011]

+[Act 37 of 2014 wef 27/11/2014]

-(2K) No allowance under subsections (2A) and (2B) shall be made to any person in respect of any instalment paid by him under any hire-purchase agreement to acquire any PIC automation equipment that is signed before the basis period for the year of assessment 2011.
+(2K) No allowance under subsections (2A), (2B) and (2BAA) shall be made to any person in respect of any instalment paid by him under any hire-purchase agreement to acquire any PIC automation equipment that is signed before the basis period for the year of assessment 2011.

 [29/2010; 22/2011]

+[Act 37 of 2014 wef 27/11/2014]

 (3) Notwithstanding section 19, where a person proves to the satisfaction of the Comptroller that he has, for the purposes of a trade, business or profession carried on by him, installed a generator in any office or factory for the supply of electrical power to that office or factory in the event of a disruption in the normal supply of electrical power, he shall, in lieu of the allowances provided by subsection (1) or (1B) or section 19, be entitled, if he so elects, to an allowance of 100% in respect of the capital expenditure incurred on the provision of that generator.